garrandall/popular-music-data/tracks/you-ve-made-me-so-very-happy-blood-sweat-tears.md

 Came into my life

-Mmmm, I want to thank you, girl
+Mmm, I want to thank you, girl
 Every day of my life
 I wanna thank you
 You made me so very happy